sysulic/DQN-FV/README.md

 To replicate the experiments, you need to download these data as follows, or directly obtain them at [Google Drive](https://drive.google.com/drive/folders/1armZDd2fch8RFH09rfswAIwbdsx_c2QW?usp=sharing).

-Note: due to the large size, you should run the following commond to download `fever.db` alone and put it into `fever`:
+Note: due to the large size, you should run the following command to download `fever.db` alone and put it into `fever`:
 ```
 # Download the fever database
 wget -O data/fever/fever.db https://s3-eu-west-1.amazonaws.com/fever.public/wiki_index/fever.db